pmean/build-website/text/05/ConfidenceInterval-05.md

 The thing to keep in mind is that all eight patients pay the costs of the drugs to accrue benefits for a single patient.
-If the benefit of pushing one additional patient below 28 on the Children\'s Depression Scale is more than 8 times as valuable as the costs that each patient endures, then a change from 24% to 36% is worthwhile from a clinical viewpoint.
+If the benefit of pushing one additional patient below 28 on the Children's Depression Scale is more than 8 times as valuable as the costs that each patient endures, then a change from 24% to 36% is worthwhile from a clinical viewpoint.